vamsikrishna0/genderGuess/README.md

 ```
 docker run -it cloudcomp /startme.sh
 ```
+* This will start the container and the webserver.
-Then: test it using
+* Then test it using
 ```
 curl http://localhost:80/getgender?name=sandra
 ```
-This will start the container and the webserver.

 Future work:
 =============